ThorstenBeitz/CODASReader/README.txt

   Second line:    channel number of data in column below (channel 1 = 0, ...)
   Third line:     scaling factor for data in column below

-  All subsequent lines are the adc data section adn the corresponding time stamps:
+  All subsequent lines are the adc data section and the corresponding time stamps:
     First column:       running timer since first data point in csv file (not since acquesition) in seconds Following columns:  data from each channel recorded, data corresponds to channel number in line 2 in the same column and should be multiplied by scaling factor in line 3